SignificantNose/AudioSnapServer/readme.md

 - `external-links` — bool type property, defines if the links to external services (like YouTube, Spotify) must be included in the response.
 The property cannot be included in `release-properties`, as it is not really metadata of the audiofile.
 Not mandatory.
 The default value is `false`.
 - `priorities` — a JSON object, defines the choice criteria of a certain release.
 Each recording has multiple releases, and the client has an option to choose a certain release based on some criteria.

-    The object has two properties:
+    The object can have two properties:
     - `release-format` — a JSON object, the names of the fields are the type of the release, and the values are the priority values.
 The names of the fields (meaning, the names of the release types) are listed below:

           album, audio-drama, audiobook, broadcast, compilation, demo, dj-mix, ep, field-recording, interview, live, mixtape, other, remix, single, soundtrack, spokenword